 This course will provide students with the instructional methods needed to create and implement an effective literacy program for diverse learners in grades 3-6.
 Students will gain an understanding of developmentally appropriate instruction strategies and assessment techniques.
 Field experience outside of class time is required.
 Prerequisite: EDUC 105 and EDUC 301, or permission of instructor.
-Offered annually fall semester.
+Co-requisite: EDUC 309.
+Offered annually during the fall semester.
 (3 sem. hrs.)